mrmeizongo/Xpilot/README.md

 Even though two calibration functions are provided(recommended), the MPU6050 does not really need to be calibrated as long as it passes the self test function.
 Uncomment SELF_TEST_ACCEL_GYRO in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) to enable.
 Be sure to comment it when done.
 Uncomment IMU_DEBUG in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) and place the plane on a level surface to view the reported(roll, pitch, and yaw) sensor values.
 Adjust IMU_XXX_TRIM(pitch and roll) values to bring reported values to as close to zero as possible.
 This might require several attempts.
 Aim for a +/- .5 value when plane is placed on a level surface and held still.

 Two calibration functions are also provided(RECOMMENDED).
-Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in non-volatile memory.
+Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in flash memory.
 Uncommenting CALIBRATE_DEBUG does same and prints out the calibration values in the serial monitor for inspection.
 Ensure the airplane is held level and still throughout the calibration process.

-Uncomment READ_CALIBRATION_FROM_EEPROM to view stored calibration values in the serial monitor.
+At any time, you can view the calibrated values on the serial monitor by uncommenting READ_CALIBRATION_FROM_EEPROM in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h)

 After all debug and calibration operations are complete, be sure to uncomment and reupload Xpilot for normal operation.